 Change in Company Type

 In the largest leveraged buyout since the recession, the struggling PC maker was acquired in October 2013 by company founder and CEO Michael Dell and private equity firm Silver Lake Partners.
-(Dell partner Microsoft reportedly chipped in $2 billion to the deal in support of the PC industry's longer-term well-being.)
 Away from the scrutiny of Wall Street, analysts say Dell might stand a better chance of turning itself around -- something the company has had trouble doing amid heightened competition from the likes of HP, Lenovo, Apple, Google, Acer, and IBM.

 Dell generates about half of its revenue outside of the US.
 Because it does a significant portion of its business in international markets, the company is looking to bolster its presence in developing markets, such as the BRIC (Brazil, Russia, India, and China) countries.
 It also continues to look overseas to cut operational costs.
 Based in Singapore, Dell's Asia/Pacific segment includes manufacturing and distribution units in China, India, and Malaysia, as well as a business center in India.

-Dell is in the middle of a broad transformation to become an end-to-end technology solutions provider.
+Dell is working, away from the glare of stock analysts and investors, to become an end-to-end hardware, software, and services provider.
 As part of the transformation, the company continues to shift its portfolio of products and services to provide higher-value and recurring revenue streams over time.

 In early 2014 it extended a reseller and implementation partnership with California-based NetSuite, which offers cloud-based business process management software to midsized companies and divisions of larger enterprises.
 The deal falls in line with Dell's focus on enterprise business.
 Also that year Dell partnered with Red Hat on network function virtualization technology.